 In the military, training makes the difference between failure and success.
-So whether one's specialty is exiting aircraft at 1,300 feet, enforcing law and order around the fort, or taking medical X-rays, people need training in order to develop discipline and confidence.
-As the Army becomes more technologically advanced, so does the guidance individuals receive.
+Whether one's specialty is exiting aircraft at 1,300 feet, enforcing law and order around the fort, or taking medical X-rays, training is needed in order to develop discipline and confidence.
+As the Army becomes more technologically advanced, as does the guidance individuals receive.
 In my case, the Army provided me with high-tech instruction in the field of electronics communication repair.
 At the tender age of 18, I was responsible for operating and maintaining million-dollar telecommunications equipment.
 This often involved being located in remote areas away from other support units, while working under adverse conditions.
-However, electronic equipment or theories of electricity weren't the only things I learned about.
+However, electronic equipment or theories of electricity were far from the only things I learned about.
 The experience provided me with invaluable skills that will prove critical in the legal profession.
-For example, I was required to analyze intricate electronics circuitry, find problems and then fix them appropriately.
-I also had to interact with co-workers, supervisors, and engineers while I was trying to solve these difficult technical problems.
+For example, I was required to analyze intricate electronics circuitry, find problems, then fix them appropriately.
+I also had to interact with coworkers, supervisors, and engineers while trying to solve these difficult technical problems.
 As a result, I learned the importance of articulating my thoughts in a coherent and logical fashion while under duress.
 Being forced to independently solve complicated problems in a short period of time strengthened my discipline and tenacity, qualities that will be essential in Law School.

 From my travels, I also learned that there can be more than one solution to a problem.
 Indeed, having a variety of perspectives makes it easier to come up with approaches to different problems.
 My travel experience has strengthened my interpersonal skills, as well as my integrity and determination.

 Perhaps most importantly, my military training provided me with the courage, strength and dedication to succeed even after I left military service.
 I believed that I could accomplish anything, as long as I put my mind to it.
-This belief led me to pursue a career in the manufacturing industry, where I worked for several manufacturing companies, and eventually convinced me I could succeed in an academic environment.
+This belief led me to pursue a career in the manufacturing industry, where I worked for several companies, and eventually convinced me I could succeed in an academic environment.
 In each of my jobs, I benefited from my hard work ethic by advancing to senior technician levels and eventually securing leadership positions within my department.
 For six years I enjoyed a variety of challenges and opportunities, whether it was troubleshooting computer equipment, collaborating with electronics engineers, or operating industrial machinery.

 The sign at the military installation that reads "All The Way" has had a tremendous impact on me.
 What began as a simple twist of fate has inspired me to face new challenges and given me the determination to succeed in all my endeavors.
-Law School will be a welcome challenge, one which I plan to face with my arsenal of experience, passion, dedication, leadership and discipline.
+Law school will be a welcome challenge, one which I plan to face with my arsenal of experience, passion, dedication, leadership and discipline.
 I believe that these characteristics make me a confident, accomplished and promising candidate who would be an asset to the incoming class, and ultimately to the legal profession.
 I am convinced that I have the necessary skills to go "All the Way" at your institution.

-Law School Essay Two
+Law School Essay Do's and Don'ts

 I accepted an investor relations position in New York that tested both my intelligence and my work ethic.
 The first few months moved at a hectic pace as I attempted to acquire knowledge of my new pursuit and to control the responsibilities assigned to me.
-However, I quickly adjusted and maintained a schedule of seventy-hour workweeks.
-Because of my hard work and growing expertise, my colleagues began to acknowledge me as an important member of the organization and my opinion became respected and sought out.
+I quickly adjusted and maintained a schedule of seventy-hour workweeks.
+Because of my hard work and growing expertise, my colleagues soon began to acknowledge me as an important member of the organization and my opinion became respected and sought out.
 This respect provided me with a great deal of confidence, and I began to realize that I had unlimited potential.
 I had finally regained the attitude necessary for success, and my recent LSAT score is a testament of this self-awakening.

 While I may not have taken the direct route to law school, I took the course that suited me well.
 I needed to find goals that would drive me through all-nighters and exam periods.
-Over the course of the past few years, I have transformed from an inexperienced college graduate to a respected professional.
+Over the course of the past few years, I have transformed from an inexperienced college graduate into a respected professional.
 My departure from classroom study has helped me grow into a more confident, independent individual who has developed the ability to set goals and focus on the path to achieving them.
-I believe I am now prepared to make the most of my future educational experiences, and I hope for the opportunity to do this at........
+I believe I am now prepared to make the most of my future educational experiences, and I hope for the opportunity to do this at your university.